 Software: Optimizing easily accessible farm management software for organic row crop production, helping you manage certification records and inform your financial planning process.
 It’s also a way for you to share your story through the supply chain, adding value along the way.
 We’re working with multiple farm management software platforms to create guides that optimize their programs for organic row crop production.
 Stay tuned!

 Agronomics: Get set up with an expert agronomy team in your region who can advise and guide you during the transition and beyond certification.
 For farmers signing a long-term off-take agreement with Pipeline Foods, we’ll cover the cost to create a three-year agronomic plan and get the relationship started.
-Give us a call and we’ll walk you through what options are available in your area.
+Give us a call and we’ll walk you through what options are available in your area; to see our current agronomy referral network and get in touch with an agronomist in your region, click here.

 Inputs & Equipment: Informed guidance on regionally proven, highest-value organic seed and fertilizer, helping you sort through the sales pitches and unproven options.